Community rebuilds Little Free Library dedicated to late sister following vandalism incidents - Leader Publications

 “We understand it was kids, but it’s still upsetting, especially when you work so hard on something and being that it’s for Aly,” Fuller said.

-“it made me really upset that someone would stoop to that level when you can clearly see it’s in memory of someone,” Wheeler added.
+“It made me really upset that someone would stoop to that level when you can clearly see it’s in memory of someone,” Wheeler added.

 When community members learned of the problem, they sprung to help Fuller and Wheeler repair the library and move it to its new location.